-In this review, we look at the how the deployment system works, answer your most frequently asked questions, and show the different models and styles available by Hit-Air.
+In this review, we look at the how the deployment system works, answer some of the most commonly asked questions, and look at the different models and styles available by Hit-Air.

 Injury from Motorcycle Accidents

-The World Health Organisations Global status report on road safety for 2018, highlights that the number of annual road traffic deaths worldwide reached 1.35 million.
-Road traffic injuries are now the leading killer of people aged between 5 to 29 years old.
+The World Health Organisations Global status report on road safety for 2018, states that road traffic injuries are now the leading killer of people aged between 5 to 29 years old.
 28 percent of these deaths are of motorcyclists.

 More than 90% of these injuries are to the head, neck or chest.
 A helmet may protect the head but an impact to the helmet may also cause an injury to the neck.

 The Hit Air airbag jacket or vest, is specifically designed for motorcyclists.
 These offer protection to the neck.
 Protection is also provided for the front and the back of the body by a shock-buffering airbag system.
 This gives riders additional protection during accidents.